Asia Pacific Foundation of Canada: Mandate

 The Asia Pacific Foundation of Canada (APF Canada) is a not-for-profit organization focused on Canada's relations with Asia.
 Its mission is to be Canada's catalyst for engagement with Asia and Asia's bridge to Canada.

 A leader in research and analysis on Canada-Asia relations for over 30 years, APF Canada partners with government, business leaders, academics, and opinion makers in Canada and across the Asia Pacific region to offer clear, specific, and actionable policy advice.

 APF Canada's thematic priorities include: promoting trade, investment, and innovation; advancing sustainability; building skills and competencies; and, understanding Asia now.

 Governance

 The affairs of the Foundation are managed by a Board of Directors.
 The Board consists of a Chairperson and up to six other directors appointed by the Governor in Council; up to 18 additional directors appointed by the Board after consultation with provincial governments and other interested outside parties; and the President of the Foundation.
 The Chairperson and each of the Board members is appointed for a term of three years, and may serve a maximum of three terms.
 The Board, which has ultimate responsibility for the Foundation's activities, meets at least twice a year.
 It is responsible for setting the strategic directions of the Foundation, management of the endowment fund, and appointment of the President.

-Stewart Beck is the current President and CEO.
-Prior to joining the Asia Pacific Foundation of Canada, Mr. Beck was the Canadian High Commissioner to India.